 Also I’m putting words and images together more these days and can tailor a talk with custom image collections and either with essays ready-made from the books or blog or adapted to your audience.
 These presentations have been appreciated so far by the Sierra Club, Audubon Society, various Friends of Libraries, Women’s Clubs and more in several cities.

 If you find something interesting here or over at the main page, please share the link-love!
-Check out the image galleries, upcoming events and such on the main Fragments page sidebars.
+Check out the image galleries, find and click if ads interest you, and find upcoming events and such on the main Fragments page sidebars.

 I look forward as much to listening to my audiences as speaking to them.
 Let me hear from you.
 Soon!